“A millionaire is made ten bucks at a time” – Mr. Money Mustache

-Netflix, cell phone, some charity for malaria or something that I got sucked in to last year and forgot about.
-A gym membership, home Wi-fi, some productivity app that was only $3 a month.
+Netflix, primo cell phone plan, some blind puppies charity that I got sucked in to last year (for good reason, really).
+That gym membership, Wi-fi, some productivity app that was only $3 a month.
 If I don’t make the effort to check through my statements these can get lost in the Mastercard abyss.

 The one that most recently got the chopping block was my $10/ month chequings account fee!
-Both Andrea and I had one, so that was $240 a year paid to the bank which was making more than that lending out our money.
-We switched to a no-frills credit union (which is better for the community anyway) that’s pennies a month.
+Both Andrea and I had one, so that was $240 a year paid to the bank.
+We switched to a no-frills credit union (which is better for the community anyway) and started sharing one account that’s pennies a month.

-If you’re spending even just $30 a month you don’t need to, that’s $360 a year after-tax bucks.
+If you’re spending even just $30 a month you don’t need to, that’s $360 a year.
 I’ll say it again, trim that spending fat.

 We live in North Vancouver, Canada, a fairly dense, walkable, bike-able and transit-friendly city, and not to mention car-share heaven.
 Both Andrea and I ride our bikes to work, so it absolutely kills me that we have a 1-ton hunk of metal and glass just sitting there, costing us $4 a day in insurance and another $4 depreciating.
 It’s costing me $8 bucks a day (that’s $2,920 a year) before I even get in the driver’s seat!

 I feel like I’m THIS close to selling our car and taking the car-free plunge, but the finances didn’t quite work out…we do a lot of weekend trips, and we have a dog which many car shares don’t allow.